department-of-veterans-affairs/vets-website/content/pages/healthcare/apply.md

 Once you’ve figured out if you qualify, applying for VA health care benefits is easy.
 Find out how to apply.

 ### Prepare
-- Find out if you qualify (if you haven't done that already).
+- Find out if you qualify.
 [Check your eligibility](/healthcare/eligibility/).
 - Gather the documents listed below that you'll need to fill out the application for VA health care benefits (Form 10-10EZ).

 <div markdown="0"><br></div>